 Instructions

-- Use a fork to pierce the eggplant to allow the steam to escape as it cooks, preventing it from bursting.
+- Pierce the eggplant with a fork to let steam out as it cooks, preventing it from bursting.

-- Once cool enough to handle, peel the charred skin while leaving the flesh intact.
-You can use a spoon to scrape any burnt bits or rinse them gently under running water.
+- When it is cool enough to handle, peel the charred skin while keeping the flesh intact.
+You can use a spoon to scrape any burnt bits, or give it a gentle rinse under running water.

 - Flatten them with a fork, keeping them as whole as possible.
-Set them aside.
+Then, set them aside.

 - Combine the eggs, fish sauce, a pinch of salt, some ground pepper, scallions, and chilies (if using) in a bowl.
 Beat until frothy to create a lighter and fluffier omelet.

 - Dip the eggplant into the egg mixture, coating them well.
-If you prefer to fry them separately, you can use two bowls to make it easier to slide them into the pan.
+You can fry them together or one at a time to make it easier to handle in the pan.

-- Fry until the edges are browned, about 1 minute.
+- Fry until the edges are browned, about a minute.
 If the eggs have spread out too much, you can fold the sides inward.

 - Carefully flip the omelet and continue frying the other side for another minute until browned and thoroughly cooked.